shinji257/lolisafe/README.md

 This fork has a separate development mode, with which client-side CSS/JS files in `src` directory will be automatically rebuilt using [Gulp](https://github.com/gulpjs/gulp#what-is-gulp) tasks.

 1. Follow step 1 to 4 from the production instructions above.
-2. Run `yarn install` to install all dependencies (including development ones).
+2. Run `yarn install` to install all dependencies, including development ones.
 3. Run `yarn develop` to start the service in development mode.

 You can configure the Gulp tasks through `gulpfile.js` file.